Dragnet approach to bad advertising

 How to do more effective advertising (Just the facts won’t do it)

 Bend, Oregon advertising agencyEvery client I work with wants to know how to do more effective advertising.
-They wonder if it’s the media buy, or the writing, or the graphics, or what.
-I usually tell them it’s the facts that are the problem.
-Then I tell them about Joe Friday.
+They ask, “what am I doing wrong?”
+They wonder if it’s the media buy, or the writing, or the graphics, or the Meta algorithm or what.

 When I was growing up I used to watch re-runs of an old cop show called Dragnet.
 The theme song alone left an indelible impression on me.